alexvalbla/bootmode-printf/README.md

 # Functions and system calls
 The only system calls used are putchar() and alloca().
 The code supposes that you can define these two functions as someting other than a system call in your target environment.
 The code also requires that you have access to the <va_list> type, as well as the va_start(), va_end(), va_arg() macros.
-The current functions are implemented:
+The following functions are implemented:
 - vsnprintf()
 - vsprintf()
 - vprintf()